The 4 Best SaaS Pricing Strategies Based on Psychology

 The amount they were willing to bid differed by up to 346%, depending on how high these unrelated numbers were.

-Anchoring as a Pricing Strategy
+Anchoring as a SaaS Pricing Strategy

 Discount offers in retail stores provide a good illustration of how anchoring can enhance a product’s perceived value.
 By suggesting a RRP (regular retail price), and then offering a reduced rate, stores present customers with seemingly irresistible offers.
 The effect works regardless of how reasonable the unreduced price is.